aliciamchen/generosity/README.md

     - Study 3b: https://osf.io/c9t8g
 - Study 4: https://osf.io/6qr39

-*Note that we have changed the number of the studies from in the preregistrations.*
+*Note that we have changed the numbering of the studies from in the preregistrations.*

 ## This repository